 Belstar can be planted in spring or late summer.
 It has an excellent ability to germinate in warm weather, but plants should be protected from extreme heat.
 Broccoli needs well-drained soil with plenty of organic matter incorporated and a soil pH of 6.0-7.5.
 Plants need plenty of water to ensure good flower head formation.

-Mulch around the plants to keep soil cool and prevent weeds.
+Mulch around the plants to keep the soil cool and prevent weeds.
 Practice crop rotation with non-cruciferous crops to help prevent disease and pest problems.
-Broccoli’s tight heads absorb chemical sprays easily and is hard to rinse off any remaining residue.
+Broccoli's tight heads absorb chemical sprays easily and make it hard to rinse off any remaining residue.
 Use organic sprays to prevent contaminating the heads.